viralsolani/viralsolani.github.io/readme.md

 # viralsolani.github.io

-This is my personal website built using [Minimal Mistakes](https://mmistakes.github.io/minimal-mistakes/) Jekyll theme and hosted on GitHub Pages.
+This is my personal website built using GitHub Pages with a simple custom setup.

 The website includes: